-Travel Documents & Iceland Tourist Visa
+1. Travel Documents & Iceland Tourist Visa

-Nationals of EEA (European Economic Area) countries need not apply for a visa; however they do need to carry their valid passport.
+- Nationals of EEA (European Economic Area) countries need not apply for a visa; however, they do need to carry their valid passport.
 The passport validity should be for at least three months from the return date.

-For citizens of United States and Canada, no visa is required.
+- For citizens of the United States and Canada, no visa is required.
 US and Canadian passport holders can enter and stay in Iceland for up to 90 days for tourist or business purposes without a visa.

-For conversion 1 USD$ = 124.43 Icelandic Króna
+For conversion 1 USD$ = 140.20 Icelandic Króna

 So, when you are out and about looking at grocery or restaurant menu prices, it is very common to see prices marked in thousands (like 1 bowl of lamb soup for 1,990.88 Icelandic Króna or 16 USD)

 Credit cards are widely accepted across Iceland – even in small towns and snack stalls.
-This eliminates having to constantly pay for exchange fees or carrying different types (and lots of loose) change.
+This eliminates having to constantly pay for exchange fees or carrying different types (and lots of loose) of change.

-Info on Airport Iceland Reykjavik
+3. Flying to Iceland: Airport Iceland Reykjavik

-Keflavik airport is home to IcelandAir and WowAir (now a part of IcelandAir).
+Keflavik airport is home to Icelandair and WowAir (now a part of Icelandair).
 Reykjavik has a domestic airport, to serve internal flights and flights to Greenland.

-Reykjavik Airport Transfer
+4. Reykjavik Airport Transfer

-Here are your options from Reykjavik to Keflavik Airport and vice versa
+Here are your options from Reykjavik to Keflavik Airport and vice versa,